-Overall materiality £2.5 million.
+Overall materiality £2.5 million (2014: £2.5 million).
 How we determined it 1% of net assets.

-Rationale for benchmark applied We have applied this benchmark, a generally accepted auditing practice for investment trust audits, in the absence of indicators that an alternative benchmark would be appropriate.
+Rationale for benchmark applied We have applied this benchmark, which is a generally accepted auditing practice for investment trust audits.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above £125,000 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above £129,000 (2014: £125,000) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.